syler11/MS3-ProGroup-App/README.md

 -	User Story 6.1: Add User - As an admin user I can add a new user by typing a First name, Last name, Email, Password, Position, and select either user or admin for the Role, when clicking on the add user the page would redirect to Users and the new reservation would be added
 -	User Story 6.2: Edit User - As an admin user I can edit an existing user by updating any First name, Last name, Email, Password, Position, and select either user or admin for the Role, when clicking on the edit profile the page would redirect to profiles and the user would be updated
 -	User Story 6.3: Delete Profile - As an admin user I can delete a user by confirming I want to delete
+-	User Story 6.4: View users - As an admin user I can see all the existing users by navigating to the Users page

 ### Feature Seven Help
 #### Description Feature Seven